-Social Entrepreneurship1
+Social Entrepreneurship

-Students take a deep dive into social innovation, entrepreneurship, and capacity- building.
-Students completing the Distinction will learn how to leverage their knowledge of the healthcare system and medical expertise to make an impact in the healthscape (settings beyond the clinic).
-In this distinction, students will learn how to move an idea for social impact from concept to reality, diversifying their skillset to include new skills in areas like management, fundraising, program evaluation, and more.
+During the Social Entrepreneurship Distinction, students will take a deep dive into social innovation, entrepreneurship, and capacity-building.
+Students completing the Distinction will learn how to leverage their knowledge of the healthcare system and medical expertise to make an impact in the healthscape (i.e., settings beyond the clinic).
+In this Distinction, students will learn how to move an idea for social impact from concept to reality, diversifying their skillset to include new skills in areas like program design, management, fundraising, impact evaluation and more.